opensourcefeed/opensourcefeed.github.io/distribution-lubuntu.md

 reviews:
   Lubuntu 17.04 - simple evolution : "http://linuxblog.darkduck.com/2017/05/lubuntu-1704-simple-evolution.html"

+stories:

 ---

 **Lubuntu** is a lightweight GNU/Linux distribution built on top of Ubuntu.
 It integrates lightweight and less resource hungry [LXDE desktop](/desktop/lxde) environment with solid Ubuntu base.

 Lubuntu mainly targets old computers and netbooks where resources less comparing to modern laptops and desktop computers.

-Currently Lubuntu makes use of LXDE, in near future, LXDE may be replaced with [LXQt](/desktop/lxqt), a Qt based successor lf LXDE.
+Currently, Lubuntu makes use of LXDE, in near future, LXDE may be replaced with [LXQt](/desktop/lxqt), a Qt based implementation of LXDE.
+Lubuntu also provides an experimental release called Lubuntu-Next to test LXQt desktop.